 Reducing Muscle Tightness in People with Centralized Pain

-A health muscle is an elastic muscle.
+A healthy muscle is an elastic muscle.
 A healthy elastic muscle has a healthy stretch reflex system.
 When people with central sensitivity are exposed to environmental stress (too much sound, light, touch, smell, etc.) their bodies release stress hormones called norepinephrine, adrenaline, and cortisol.

 Adrenaline along with norepinephrine are what make you feel agitated, on edge, tense, like you’re about to jump out of your skin, or like you have a whole bunch of useless energy built up inside of you and like your about to explode or implode because of it.